-As mentioned above, functional strength training is a type of strength training that focuses on training your whole body to work together to perform everyday tasks, such as getting up off of the ground or lifting something above your head.
+As mentioned above, functional strength training is a type of workout approach that focuses on targeting your whole body to work together to perform everyday tasks, such as getting up off of the ground or lifting something above your head.

-Some examples of functional strength training exercises include squats, deadlifts, push-ups, pull-ups, and overhead presses.
+Some examples of exercises include squats, deadlifts, push-ups, pull-ups, and overhead presses.

 Is Functional Strength Training Good for You?

-Yes, functional strength training is good for you!
+Yes, it is very good for you!
 It offers many benefits, such as improving your posture, preventing injuries, and increasing your overall strength.

 While functional strength training will definitely help you burn fat (read our full article about strength training for weight loss), if your only goal is losing weight, it is not the most efficient type of exercise.
 You’ll want to be focusing your energy on cardio workouts.